 If you have any of the following health problems, consult your doctor or pharmacist before using this product: heart/blood vessel disease (such as coronary artery disease), overactive thyroid (hyperthyroidism), diabetes, high blood pressure, difficulty urinating (due to enlarged prostate).

-Caution is advised when this drug is used by children because they may be more sensitive to the effects of the drug.
+Children may be more sensitive to the side effects of this drug.
 Check the product package or consult with your doctor or pharmacist about whether these nasal drops can be used by children.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 Taking MAO inhibitors with this medication may cause a serious (possibly fatal) drug interaction.
 Avoid taking MAO inhibitors (isocarboxazid, linezolid, metaxalone, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, safinamide, selegiline, tranylcypromine) during treatment with this medication.
 Most MAO inhibitors should also not be taken for two weeks before treatment with this medication.
 Ask your doctor when to start or stop taking this medication.